English is not my native language. Please, contact me about any grammar or spelling mistake, thanks!

-3. Last, patents are also useful for dating your camera.
-You can deduce that your camera wasn't made after the last date you can read.
-For example, the latest patent date of my camera is 1917.
-Therefore, my own camera was made sometime starting from 1917, but not earlier.
+3. Patents are also useful for dating your camera.
+You can deduce that your camera wasn't made before the last date you can read.
+For example, the latest patent date of my camera is June 1917.
+Therefore, my own camera was made sometime after 1917, but not earlier.

 First Kodak cameras are full of different patents.
 They don't refer to the camera itself, but to the various designs involved in it: shutter, finder, winding knob, focusing system... and autographic system, of course.

 Patent dates are written inside the back of the camera, in the pressure plate, and some are to be found in the shutter.
-For each patent date, you have to look for the patent number in patent search engines, such as Google Patents or FPO.
+For each patent date, you have to look for the patent number in a patent search engine, such as Google Patents or FPO.

 Bear in mind that there are two different dates: filing date and patent date.
 The date written in the camera usually refers to the patent date and may be several years different from the filing date.
 It usually took many time to patent an idea since it was filed.